CIVICUS Board Elections 2022

 - Complete the three-tier assessment: i) a self-assessment on your commitment to human rights and social justice, ii) a peer review from a organisation, activist or constituent related to how your values are reflected in your work, and iii) an indication of the supporting documentation you have.

 - Pay the voting membership fee.
-Please note- if you are an individual, or if your organisation has an annual income of under $80k, then this fee is optional
+Please note – the Voting membership fee is optional if you are an individual or if your organisation has an annual income of under $80k.
+The membership fee goes towards the CIVICUS Solidarity Fund.